 - Mentored Teaching Experience (RAPS, 1 unit)

 Additional courses will be required in research design methods and graduate statistics.

-It is expected that all students will be involved in research beginning in their first semester and continuing through completion of the degree.
-Prior to completion of courses and the qualifying exam, each student is expected to spend at least 15 to 20 hours per week actively engaged in research.
+It is expected that all students will be involved in research beginning during their first semester and continuing through the completion of the degree.
+Prior to the completion of courses and the qualifying exam, each student is expected to spend at least 15 to 20 hours per week actively engaged in research.
 After passing the qualifying exam, students are expected to focus full-time on their dissertation and other research projects.
 It is anticipated that these efforts will lead to refereed publications and the student becoming an independent scientist.